 In 2020, Tesla granted to SpaceX a limited non-perpetual license to certain software, as to which Tesla retains all intellectual property rights.
-Such license was renewed in 2021 and is scheduled to expire by February 2022.
-The aggregate fees for the license through its scheduled term were negotiated in good faith and are expected to be \$0.1 million.
+Such license was renewed in 2022 and will expire no later than 2023.
+SpaceX incurred an aggregate \$0.1 million in 2021 and is expected to incur an aggregate \$0.03 million in 2022 for the license.
+The aggregate fees for the license through its expected term were negotiated in good faith.